top of page

 This includes not only the purchase price but also any additional costs such as closing costs or repairs.
 The mortgage insurance, on the other hand, is a form of protection for lenders in case the borrower defaults on their loan payments.

 It is an additional cost that borrowers have to pay along with their monthly mortgage payment.
-Both factors play a role in determining whether a property passes the self-sufficiency test by ensuring that there is enough rental income to cover all expenses, including the loan amount and mortgage insurance.
+Both factors affect your total monthly payment and are therefore key in determining whether your property meets the self-sufficiency threshold.

 Live in One Unit as Your Primary Residence